Cerberus may sell $2.5 billion stake in Japan's Aozora Bank

 At current market prices, the sale of the entire stake could fetch around $2.5 billion.

-The lender also said chief executive officer Brian Prince will step down and be replaced by Shinsuke Baba, currently the deputy president of the bank.
+The lender also said chief executive officer Brian Prince will step down and be replaced by Shinsuke Baba, currently the chairman of the bank.
 The changes will be effective after a board meeting on Thursday.

 Mid-sized lender Aozora, formerly called Nippon Credit Bank, was temporarily put under government control during Japan’s financial crisis in the late 1990s, when banks were sinking under the weight of loans that went sour with the bursting of an asset bubble that had emerged a decade earlier.